EPA Chief Worried Trump Would Be 'Abusive To The Constitution'

 The exchange continued:

 Campbell: "I had a conversation with my dad not long ago and my dad is an immigrant.
 He came here as a young child after World War II.
 And he's not real long-winded like me.
 He summed up Donald Trump in one word.
-He said, 'He's dangerous.'"
+He said, 'He's dangerous.' "

 Pruitt: "You know, your dad is very astute, because I'll say to you I think [Trump] has tendencies that we see in emerging countries around the world.
 He goes to the disaffected, those individuals, and says, 'Look, you give me power, and I will give voice to your concerns.'
 And that's a dangerous place to be."

-During the interview, Pruitt repeatedly expressed concern about how the President might use executive orders to make policy, rather than deferring to Congress.
+During the interview, Pruitt repeatedly expressed concern about how Trump might use executive orders to make policy, rather than deferring to Congress.

 Since taking office, President Trump has signed numerous executive orders on environmental issues, including a broad order rolling back efforts to combat climate change and others limiting environmental oversight of infrastructure projects and waterways.